MahnazHabibi/BreastCancer/README.md

 Data set:

-File "Benchmark.xlsx" contains a list of driver genes reported by five as benchmark sets.
+File "Benchmark.xlsx" contains a list of driver genes as benchmark sets.

 Algorithms:

-File "Feature_Matrix.m" is the MATLAB to calculate topological and biological features for mutated genes.
+File "Feature_Matrix.m" is the MATLAB script to calculate topological and biological features for mutated genes.

-File "SPNFSR.m" is the the MATLAB to calculate score for each mutated gene.
+File "SPNFSR.m" is the the MATLAB script to calculate score for each mutated gene.

-File "MC_BCM.m" is the the MATLAB to find the clusters with maximum density.
+File "MC_BCM.m" is the the MATLAB script to find the clusters with maximum density.

 To run the machine learning algorithm follow the "Read_me.txt" steps.